ryankortbeek/stock-price-predictor/README.md

 ## Disclaimer

-- The predictions made by the machine learning algorithms implemented in this repository are not guaranteed to be accurate, truthful, or correct whatsoever
+- Predictions made by the machine learning algorithms implemented in this repository are not guaranteed to be accurate, truthful, or correct whatsoever
-- They should not be considered or used when making any financial decision
+- Predictions should not be considered or used when making any financial decision
 - Predictions are not intended to act as financial advice in any means

 ## Implemented Machine Learning Algorithms